-The expensive cost of adding the 5.0 Cummins to the Titan, combined with various engine issues, and the limited towing benefit over gas trucks caused the 5.0 Cummins to be retired after the 2019 model year.
-In addition to the disappointing mechanical problems that plague the engine, Titan sales in general were very low, especially compared to its Ford, GM, and Dodge competitors.
-Not offering enough benefit over the gasser trucks, XD sales were very low leading to its discontinuation.
+The expensive cost of adding the 5.0 Cummins to the Titan, combined with various engine issues, and the limited towing benefit over gas trucks caused the engine to be retired after the 2019 model year.
+You can pick one up a bit cheaper these days, but should you?

 5.0 Cummins Engine Problems